Online FAQ (updated 2/2/2021)

 - Is file sharing between team members allowed?

 - Absolutely.
-If a team uses the assigned VM in AWS file sharing will be relatively straightforward since all work will be done on the same VM/image.
+If a team uses the assigned VM in AWS, file sharing will be relatively straightforward since all work will be done on the same VM/image.
+There is even a shared folder you can place files in on the VM.
 Teams are also welcome to use any file sharing tools they are familiar with.

 - What security features will be in place for the contest?